The 29 greatest songs about vampires

 1. Roky Erickson and The Aliens – Night Of The Vampire (1981)

-Sexy, massive, brimming with blasphemy — this track off of Roky Erickson and the Aliens’s incredible 1981 album The Evil One (later covered by bands like Entombed and Integrity) is easily the greatest vampire song in history.
+Sexy, massive, brimming with blasphemy – this track from Roky Erickson And The Aliens’s incredible 1981 album The Evil One (later covered by bands like Entombed and Integrity) is easily the greatest vampire song in history.
 The mixture of psychedelic guitar tone and growling bass on Night Of The Vampire make the track feel edgy and cool, but its sweeping minor chords and eerie synths still lend it an air of late-night monster movie spookiness.
-In that way, instead of focusing on the humorless gore-gorging monsters of extreme metal, Roky paints on the vampire as he lives in the cultural subconscious, a being of film, literature, and ancient myth all at once.
-Goths, punks, metal fans, psychobillies — all can get down with this sonic baptism of blood.
+In that way, instead of focusing on the humuorless gore-gorging monsters of extreme metal, Roky paints on the vampire as he lives in the cultural subconscious, a being of film, literature, and ancient myth all at once.
+Goths, punks, metal fans, psychobillies – all can get down with this sonic baptism of blood.